-Get to know our IPMA 2017 Annual Conference Keynote Speakers:
+Get to know your IPMA 2017 Annual Conference Keynote Speakers:

 A member of the Speaker Hall of Fame, Steve Gilliland is one of the most in-demand and top-rated speakers in the world.
 Recognized as a master storyteller and brilliant comedian, he can be heard daily on SiriusXM Radio’s Laugh USA.
 With an appeal that transcends barriers of age, culture and occupation—plus an interactive and entertaining style—Steve shows audiences how to open doors to success in their careers, their relationships and their lives.
+A blueprint for getting the most out of life, Enjoy The Ride™ is a hilarious and brilliantly conceived keynote that causes people to examine where they are personally and professionally.
+It lifts people up and inspires them to evolve and appreciate, rather than simply maintain and exist.
 Click here to learn more about his session at our 2017 Annual Conference.

 Jim Rowell> Inspiring Leaders to Reach New Horizons & What does it mean to be a Leader?